MrCordeiro/mlops-zoomcamp/cohorts/2023/01-intro/homework.md

 * 90%
 * 92%
 * 95%
-* 98%
+* 98% (Correct answer)

 ## Q4.
 One-hot encoding

-Let's apply one-hot encoding to the pickup and dropoff location IDs.
+Let's apply one-hot encoding to the pickup and drop-off location IDs.
 We'll use only these two features for our model.

 * Turn the dataframe into a list of dictionaries
 * Fit a dictionary vectorizer
 * Get a feature matrix from it

 What's the dimensionality of this matrix (number of columns)?